denoland/fresh/docs/getting-started/dynamic-routes.md

 can be used to customize the rendered output.
 Next to the matched url pattern parameters, the raw `url`, and the `route` name can also be found in here.

-As this is a new page, the manifest needs to be updated again: `fresh manifest`.

 Navigating to `https://localhost:8000/greet/Luca` will now render a page showing "Greetings to you, Luca!".